mlswg/mls-protocol/draft-ietf-mls-protocol.md

 private key corresponding to a parent node is known only to members at leaf nodes that are descedants of that node.
 The private key corresponding to a leaf node is known only to the member at that leaf node.
-A leaf node is _unmerged_ relative to one of its ancestor node if the member at the leaf node does not know the private key corresponding the ancestor node.
+A leaf node is _unmerged_ relative to one of its ancestor nodes if the member at the leaf node does not know the private key corresponding to the ancestor node.

 Every node, regardless of whether the node is blank or populated, has a corresponding _hash_ that summarizes the contents of the subtree